Habutiii/tp/docs/UserGuide.md

 ### Listing all persons : `list`

-Shows a list of all persons in the address book.
+Lists all entries in the address book.

 Format: `list`

 ### Filtered list by tag : `list t/<your tag here>`

-Sorts and lists only entries with the respective tag(s) entered.
+Filter by the respective tag(s) entered and displays a list of the filtered entries.

 Format: `list t/<your tag here>` and for multiple tags `list t/<your tag here> t/<your tag here> ...`

 ### Create folder by tag : `list t/<your tag here> s/`

-Create and save custom folder.
+Allows you to create and save a custom folder.

-Format: `list t/<your tag here> s/` and for multiple tags `list t/<your tag here> t/<your tag here> ... s/` Output will be a folder with the names of the tags you have selected.
+Format: `list t/<your tag here> s/` and for multiple tags `list t/<your tag here> t/<your tag here> ... s/` Output will be a folder with the names of the tags you have selected in alphabetical order.
+PLEASE NOTE: Anything after the s/ will be ignored by the AB3.

 Example:
 - Input: list t/friends t/colleagues s/
-- Output: Folder friends & colleagues created
+- Output: Folder colleagues & friends created

 ### Delete folder by tag : `list t/<your tag here> d/`

 Delete selected folder.
 Order does not matter for the deleting of folder, as long as the respective tags are that folder will be deleted.
+PLEASE NOTE: Anything after the d/ will be ignored by the AB3.
+And you can only delete 1 folder at a time, adding more tags is just for you to find the respective folder based on more than 1 tag.

 Format: `list t/<your tag here> d/` and for multiple tags `list t/<your tag here> t/<your tag here> ... d/`

+Example
+- Input: list t/cars d/
+- Output: Deleted folder "cars"
+- Input: list t/cars t/medical t/age d/
+- Output: Deleted folder "age & cars & medical"

 ---